 Domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial and emotional.
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
+Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 If members of staff have a concern about or knowledge of any domestic abuse incidents, they will share it immediately with the DSL with a view to referring to appropriate agencies.
-Information is available about Domestic abuse and how to get help in Southwark.
-Southwark Council's support and service provider Solace (020 7593 1290, southwark@solacewomensaid.org) offer free and confidential support for women and men aged 16 or over who are survivors of domestic abuse.
+Information is available about Domestic abuse and how to get help in provider Southwark.
+Southwark Council's support and service Solace (020 southwark@solacewomensaid.org) offer free and confidential support for women and men aged 16 or over who are survivors of domestic abuse.